OPALX-project/OPALX-project.github.io/FFA.md

 ![opal_example_4_x_y_bz](uploads/ba134f18f376d84077a69226baad9663/opal_example_4_x_y_bz.png)

 This shows the field in the vertical direction with the trajectory of the closed orbit superimposed.
-The lattice is a 10 cell triplet lattice, as described in (paper).
+The lattice is a 10 cell triplet lattice, as described in https://arxiv.org/abs/2011.10783.
 Note that at present (Nov 2020), RF acceleration is not supported in VFFAs.